 Canadian Wildlife Service

-The Canadian Wildlife Service administers and implements Environment Canada’s mandate for migratory birds and other wildlife and habitat.
+The Canadian Wildlife Service administers and implements Environment and Climate Change Canada’s mandate for migratory birds and other wildlife and habitat.
 It provides data on migratory birds and species at risk and areas to be protected; conducts surveys of affected or potentially affected areas and the migratory birds populations; coordinates the rescue, triage and treatment of affected migratory birds and endangered species; provides guidance to other agencies and volunteers on the clean-up of migratory birds and endangered species; samples and analyzes oiled and affected wildlife for possible prosecution of the responsible party; assesses the damage to migratory birds and species at risk (and their populations); provides documentation for future cost recovery from the responsible party; and studies affected population to determine the status of recovery and that of the critical habitat.

-The Enforcement Branch, in collaboration with several Environment Canada programs and other provincial, national and international partners, works to ensure that companies and individuals comply with environmental and wildlife acts and regulations.
+The Enforcement Branch, in collaboration with several Environment and Climate Change Canada programs and other provincial, national and international partners, works to ensure that companies and individuals comply with environmental and wildlife acts and regulations.
 EC’s enforcement officers conduct formal inspections to verify compliance with the environmental and wildlife acts and regulations.
 If there are reasonable grounds to believe non-compliance with the legislation has occurred, an investigation is initiated for the purposes of gathering evidence and takes appropriate enforcement measures against alleged offenders.

 During the response to an environmental emergency requiring multi-agency cooperation, the Environmental Emergencies Science Table (the “Science Table”) can be convened to provide advice to the lead agency.
 The Science Table brings together relevant experts in the field of environmental protection such as response agencies, all levels of government, Aboriginal representatives, local communities, industries, environmental non-government organizations, and academic institutions.